Carer’s Allowance Explained | How This Benefit Works

 How Much Does Carer's Allowance Pay?

 Carer’s Allowance is paid at a standard rate for the person making the claim.
-The 2024/2025 Carer’s Allowance rate is £81.90 a week.
+The 2025/2026 Carer’s Allowance rate is £83.30 a week.
+We’ve outlined what you’ll get on a weekly, four-weekly and yearly basis in the table below.

 You can check the current rate of Carer’s Allowance on GOV.UK.